guacsec/guac/docs/Compose.md

 #### CollectSub

-The collect subcriber service provides a way to express a want for a datasource to be used, or indication that more data about a software identifier is desired.
+The collect subscriber service provides a way to express a want for a datasource to be used, or indication that more data about a software identifier is desired.
 For example, in parsing an SBOM, if it sees the use of a package with a PURL, the ingestor creates and entry to the CollectSub service to indicate more